OLC-Bioinformatics/ConFindr/docs/usage.md

-# Usage with a Pip Install
+# Usage with a Pip/Conda Install

-If you used pip to install, all you need to do is type `confindr.py` on the command line.
+If you used pip or conda to install, all you need to do is activate your ConFindr virtualenv/type `confindr.py` on the command line.
 Doing so without providing parameters will give a message telling you what parameters you do need to provide.

 ## Example Dataset